Elbow Tendonitis: Symptoms, Causes, and Treatment

 • Tingling in the hand or arm

 Even though the offending issue may be in the elbow, the pain may actually be worse when you’re using your hands.
-Because your muscles, tendons, and nerves run through your arm, the pain can extend into your arm, wrist, and hand.
+Because your muscles, tendons, and nerves like the ulnar nerve run through your arm, the pain can extend into your arm, wrist, and hand.
 It can be difficult to shake hands, grip everyday objects (like a coffee cup or doorknob), or lift things.

 How to Treat Elbow Tendonitis at Home